Ellen-TSantos/movies/README.md

 # movies

 <h2> Welcome to my repository.
-<h2> This project was developed with React where a list of movies is redefined, plus a details page,
+<h2> This project was developed with React where a list of movies is rendered, plus a details page,
 dotenv was installed to use environment variables and react-icons for icons, using the "Tmdb API".
 <h2> To use this project it is necessary to install  it in the dependencies.
 <h2> node_modules.